48,000 (2012 R. Jones). 20,000 ethnic Laaru, Lupa and Kambari.

 Niger State, Borgu LGA; Kebbi State, Bagudo LGA.
 35 villages.

-Illo, New Busa, Wawa.
+New Busa, Wawa.
 New Busa and Wawa dialects inherently intelligible.
 New Busa is prestigious, but Wawa dialect is viewed as purer and used for literature.
 New Busa has Hausa [hau]-influenced phonology.
 Illo Busa dialect has Boko [bqc] influence.
-Lexical similarity: 91% with Bokobaru [bus], 85% with Boko [bqc], 54% with Kyanga [tye], 50% with Bisa [bib] in Burkina Faso.
+Lexical similarity: 91% with Bokobaru [bus], 85% with Boko [bqc], 57% with Kyanga [tye], 56% with Shanga [sho], 50% with Bisa [bib] in Burkina Faso and Ghana.

-SOV; postpositions; genitives before noun heads; articles, adjectives, numerals, relatives after noun heads; question word initial or final; 4 suffixes; word order distinguishes subject, object, indirect object; person, number, aspect included in subject pronouns; tone indicates some verb aspect; passive; CV, CVV, CCV; grammatical tone affects NPs, verbs, and pronouns; tonal, 3 level tones
+SOV; postpositions; genitives before noun heads; articles, adjectives, numerals, imbedded relative NPs after noun heads; person, number, aspect suffixed to subject pronouns; CV, CVV, CCV; grammatical tone on verbs and pronouns; logophoricity, 3 level tones.

 Different from Bisa [bib] of Burkina Faso and Ghana.
 The Hausa call several groups of people (Boko, Bokobaru, Busa, Bariba) Bussawa, while the Yoruba call them Bariba.
 Glossonym: Bussanchi by the Hausa.
-Muslim, Christian.
+Muslim.